Education Sector Engagement

 What timeframe should our institution be working towards?

-The Care Leaver Covenant is updating the app / website with all institutional commitments when they are submitted.
-We are hoping to raise the profile and publicise all commitments frequently through the year, but would hope that throughout care leavers week (October 2019), which also coincides with the new academic year, we would have a strong focus on the excellent commitments and response of this sector.
+The Care Leaver Covenant updates the website with all institutional commitments when they are submitted.
+We are hoping to raise the profile and publicise all commitments frequently through the year, but would hope that throughout care leavers month (November), we would have a strong focus on the excellent commitments and response of this sector.
 With that in mind we have created a draft timeline which an institutions might like to consider.

 Proposed Action Plan